PennockProjects/JAMStart/content/projects.md

 title: Projects
 ---

-Check out some of my recent projects on GitHub
+Pennock Projects are a collection of personal projects.
+Check out my public projects on GitHub

 ::ProjectList